openoakland/lovely-rita/README.rst

-Lovely-Rita: Insights from Oakland Citation Data
+Lovely Rita: Insights from Oakland Citation Data
 ================================================

 Lovely Rita is set of tools for reading, cleaning, and saving parking parking citation datasets.
 The project is a part of Oakland's Code for America brigade `OpenOakland <http://openoakland.org/>`_.
 You can read more about the project in this `presentation <https://goo.gl/XiUvkB>`_.